-D. Past Performance
+C.4.iv.
+Past Performance

 Provide information regarding past performance by indicating if the Consultant has received notification of contract breach in the past five (5) years.
 This does not lead to automatic disqualification.
-However, OSPI reserves the right to disqualify Consultant proposals based on the Consultant's historical performance.
+However, OSPI reserves the right to disqualify Consultant proposals based on the Consultant's historical performance, as outlined above in Section B. General Information for Consultants, 11.
+Responsiveness.